 As part of the Canadian Engineering Accreditation Board requirements, you must complete courses from each of the following Complementary Studies categories.

-ENGL 112, or its equivalent, must be taken prior to the start of Year 3.
-Students who do not meet this requirement will be limited to a reduced credit load in their third year.
-Note: Some programs contain second-year courses that require ENGL 112 as a pre-requisite, and some require successful completion of ENGL 112 prior to beginning second-year.
+WRDS 150, or its equivalent, must be taken prior to the start of Year 3.
+Students who do not meet this requirement will be limited to 12 credits in term 1 of their year 3 standing and no further credits until completion of the requirement.
+Note: Some programs contain second-year courses that require WRDS 150 as a pre-requisite, and some require successful completion of WRDS 150 prior to beginning second-year.
 Therefore, it is recommended that students make every effort to complete this requirement prior to the start of second year.

 APSC 201, or program equivalent, is a mandatory course taken in Year 2 and is found in some upper year STTs.
 Please consult with your program to determine if you need to add this course to your schedule manually.
-Students who do not meet this requirement will be limited to a reduced credit load in their fourth year.
+Students who do not meet this requirement will be limited to 12 credits in term 1 of their year 4 standing and no further credits until completion of the requirement.

 |Students must take the course which corresponds with their specialization (ie: MECH students must take MECH 431).
 This course is built into third or fourth year STTs.